top of page

 Stunning view of Halifax from the Dartmouth Ferry

 If you are a little short on time, just like many other cities, Halifax offers its own version of an amphibious hopper tour - the Harbour Hopper Tour.
-These tours are not only enjoyable for kids but are a fantastic way to explore the main attractions while learning some interesting Hali-facts (excuse the Dad joke!).

 If you are planning on spending longer in Halifax, or perhaps some of the items above don't interest you, here are some other things to do in Halifax with kids: